Language Institute in Eutin, Germany

 GERM 201 and GERM 202 are the third and fourth courses in the sequence of KU German courses aimed at developing your knowledge of German language and culture and enhancing your speaking, writing, reading, and listening skills.
 Both courses provide a structured language review while also introducing advanced grammar commonly used by native speakers so that you become increasingly proficient at expressing your thoughts, feelings, and opinions on a variety of subjects relating to everyday life.
 You will not only learn how to interpret different spoken and written genres, you will be creating them yourselves as we connect the topics and texts discussed in the classroom to real-life situations and experiences with German culture.

-During their stay in Eutin, students will live with host families.
-During weekend excursions and the travel portion of the program, students will stay in double or triple occupancy hotel rooms.
+During their stay in Eutin, students will live with local host families.
+During weekend excursions, students will stay in double or triple occupancy hotel rooms.

 - Hamburg: The "Venice of the North" and one of Europe's biggest seaports.